 The Oregon Bach Festival celebrates the music, inspiration, and ongoing influence of J.S.
 Bach in an unequaled festival of performance, discovery, and community.
 Road Scholar participants at the Oregon Bach Festival are immersed in music and ideas that spark the imagination and stimulate the mind.

-UO Academic Extension is pleased to host two Road Scholar Program sessions during the Oregon Bach Festival.
+UO Academic Extension is pleased to host the annual Road Scholar Program session during the 2017 Oregon Bach Festival.

-The Oregon Bach Festival draws musicians from around the world who perform under the direction of the Artistic Director, Matthew Halls.
-A Brit still in his thirties, Halls is a charismatic and versatile conductor who assumed his role as Artistic Director in 2014, the same year OBF cofounder Helmuth Rilling, one of the world’s most accomplished conductors, began his tenure as emeritus director.
+The Oregon Bach Festival gathers musicians from around the world who perform choral and orchestral music under the direction of the Artistic Director, Matthew Halls.
+Halls is a charismatic and versatile conductor who assumed his role as Artistic Director in 2014, the same year OBF cofounder Helmuth Rilling, one of the world’s most accomplished conductors, began his tenure as emeritus director.

-The UO OBF Road Scholar Program adds another dimension to the concert-going experience.
+The Road Scholar program adds another dimension to the concert-going experience.
 Along with the concerts, Road Scholar participants attend classes and lectures by University of Oregon faculty, OBF musicians and scholars, and other experts.
-Receptions, wine tastings at some of the area’s premiere wineries, museum tours, and free time to explore the Eugene area often round out the itinerary.
+Receptions, day trips, museum tours, and free time to explore the Eugene area round out the itinerary.